spacetelescope/romanisim/docs/romanisim/install.rst

 You may wish to, for example, set up a new python virtual environment before running the above, or choose a different directory for WebbPSF's data files.

-Some users report issues with the FFTW dependency of galsim on Mac Arm systems.
-See galsim's installation page for hints there.
-In particular it may be helpful to install FFTW before galsim and romanisim.